microsoft/bedrock/docs/firstWorkload/README.md

 This `definition.yaml` is our first infrastructure definition.
 It contains a reference to a deployment template that is maintained by the Bedrock project in this case -- but this template could exist anywhere.

 This template is the base of our deployment.
-Note: The `spk` tool also extracted the variables for this Terraform template and provided them, with defaults (if available).
+Note: The `bedrock` tool also extracted the variables for this Terraform template and provided them, with defaults (if available).

 ## Completing our Deployment Definition